aditilamkhede/aditi-fsnd-casting-agency/README.md

 ### Backend

-From the backend folder run requirements.txt.
+From the root folder run requirements.txt.

 pip install -r requirements.txt

 #### Database Setup
 Restore a database using the castingAgency.psql file provided.
-From the backend folder in terminal run:
+From the root folder in terminal run:

 psql castingAgency < castingAgency.psql